-Unfortunately, one of the biggest challenges for anyone suffering from mental illness is the stigma – negative attitudes (prejudice) and negative behaviour (discrimination) – attached to it.
+Unfortunately, one of the biggest challenges for anyone suffering from mental illness is stigma, and the negative attitudes (prejudice) and negative behaviour (discrimination) attached to it.

 Here are the five ways Bell Let’s Talk says you can help end the stigma around mental illness: